Jazys/OpenMVPBox/README.md

 Click on this link for creating an account.
 It's a affiliate link, to help me maintaining OpenMVPBox, please use my referral link.
 For tests, I need to create several droplets (so expensive !).

+Use this link **https://omvpb.ovh/#/** for having a guide on how to create OpenMVPBox. **(really recommended)**

-For creating Droplet, use this link https://docs.digitalocean.com/products/droplets/how-to/create/ You need to use **Ubuntu** Distribution.
+Or If you don't want use external service for creating it, and use only DO dashboard For creating Droplet, use this link https://docs.digitalocean.com/products/droplets/how-to/create/ You need to use **Ubuntu** Distribution.
 Choose a strong password or SSH key (if you know it, it's safer)